svodnik/sfjs5/05-slackbot-lab/2-slack-bot-code-samples.md

 If a sleeping web dyno receives web traffic, it will become active again after a short delay.

+If your dyno doesn't wake when you interact with your bot on Slack, go to the command line and issue the following command:

+`heroku ps:restart`

+Your bot should wake up after a few seconds.

 Further details:
 * [Free Dyno Hours](https://devcenter.heroku.com/articles/free-dyno-hours)
 * [App Sleeping on Heroku](https://blog.heroku.com/app_sleeping_on_heroku)